PSG scores last-gasp winner, closes gap on leader Lille - WHIZ News

-PSG had just gifted Saint-Etienne an equalizer in the second minute of injury time when Mauro Icardi rose to meet Angel Di Maria’s cross three minutes later as the substitutes combined to give PSG a much-needed victory.
+PSG had just gifted Saint-Etienne an equalizer in the second minute of injury time when Mauro Icardi rose to head home Angel Di Maria’s cross three minutes later as the substitutes combined to give PSG a much-needed victory.

 There are only five games left after this weekend in one of the closest title races for many years.
-Rivals Monaco and Lyon were in action later Sunday, with Monaco going to struggling Bordeaux and Lyon visiting 19th-place Nantes.
+Rival Monaco won 3-0 at struggling Bordeaux to stay one point behind PSG and keep hold of third place with fourth-place Lyon in action later at 19th-place Nantes.

-All the goals came near the end, with Kylian Mbappe scoring twice to take his league-leading tally to 23.
+PSG’s Kylian Mbappe scored twice to take his league-leading tally to 23.

 He equalized with a fine finish in the 78th minute, one minute after striker Denis Bouanga put the visitors ahead at Parc des Princes, and then struck a penalty in the 86th after he was fouled by goalkeeper Etienne Green.